What is a Next-Generation Firewall (NGFW)?

 OPNsense is a FreeBSD-based open source firewall and routing software developed by Deciso, a Dutch company that manufactures hardware and sells OPNsense support packages.

-By implementing the Sensei (ZENARMOR) plugin on OPNsense you can be the owner of a very powerful and cost-effective NGFW.
-OPNsense and Sensei (ZENARMOR) plugin is one of the best next-generation firewall solutions for especially small businesses and home networks.
+os-sensei) plugin on OPNsense you can be the owner of a very powerful and cost-effective NGFW.
+OPNsense and Zenarmor plugin is one of the best next-generation firewall solutions for especially small businesses and home networks.
 You may find more information about how to build your own NGFW for home use in the article written by Sunny Valley Networks.